 All relevant issues raised in submissions will be considered by FSANZ.
 Subsequent reports will address these issues.

-Questions relating to making submissions or the application process should be directed to the Standards Management Officer by emailing firstname.lastname@example.org.
+Questions relating to making submissions or the application process should be emailed to email@example.com.

-You can be placed on a mailing list for future advice on a specific application or proposal by contacting the Standards Management Officer at email@example.com and attaching this completed form (word 101 kb).
+You can be placed on a mailing list for future advice on a specific application or proposal by emailing firstname.lastname@example.org and attaching this completed form (word 101 kb).

 You can also register online to read about applications and proposals FSANZ is developing by registering to our subscription service.
 For assistance in registering online contact the FSANZ Information Officer in Australia email email@example.com